Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 Depending on the settings, the user gets an email that informs him or her about the invitation.
 The email contains a button, with which the user can open the sandbox.

-## Remove user from the main account
+## Inactivate user in main account

+The deletion of users in a main account is not possible.
+By inactivating a user,

 ## Remove user from a sandbox
 If you want to remove a user from a sandbox, you need to remove the user from all groups.
-For detailed information, see [Remove a user from a user group](../UsingCore1/02_EditProfileSettings.md "Remove a user from a user group").
+For detailed information, see [Remove user from a group](../AdministratingCore1/03_ManageGroups.md#remove-user-from-a-group "Remove ser from a group").